cs3157/recitations/F-Function-Pointers/function-pointers.md

 }

 int main() {
   char *s = functionAcceptor(myFunc, &myFunc) ?
-"They're the same thing" :
+"They're the same thing." :
     "They're totally different.";
   printf("%s", s);
 }
 ```

 What will this program print?
+Notice the line where we're comparing
+`myFunc` and `&myFunc`.

 ```
-They're the same thing
+They're the same thing.
 ```

 Why?
-Because referencing a pointer to a function just gets you the same
+Because **referencing a pointer to a function just gets you the same
-pointer back.
+pointer back**.
 It has no effect.
-Too bad.
-Boring.
+How boring.

 ## Makefiles ##